 Unfortunately, here in the UK, it seems we’re living in a never-ending cycle of lockdowns.
 Until the vaccines are widespread among the population, there is no chance of returning to normal life even close to pre-pandemic levels.
-With uncertainty remaining high, more investors are likely to choose gold over traditional stock market investments.
+With uncertainty remaining high, more experts are likely to choose gold over traditional stock market.
 More demand for gold = higher price of gold.

 Having said that, uncertainty might decrease over the next few months.
 As the vaccine roll-out happens, the economy will stabilise and therefore so will the stock market.
 Down the road, the price might decrease and settle at a lower rate than today.
 The important thing to note is: this will take time.
 Vaccinating everyone takes a while, especially if we’re doing every country in the world. ????

 In the midst of the 2020 economic crisis, the Bank of England dropped its base interest rate to 0.1%.
 This means that in your regular savings account, you are now making 0.1% every year (that’s £1 if you’ve got £1,000 saved).
 Yes, that’s really not much.
 And that’s why a lot of people are looking to put their money somewhere that actually makes money.